 To promote customer loyalty and benefit from returning business, consider using a subscription model for your online store.
 With this model, you send out a package in the mail each month or every other month to subscribers who are billed for recurring payments.

-Opening an online store lets you go into business rather quickly without much overhead.
+Starting an online store lets you go into business rather quickly without much overhead.
 You can fulfill orders on a 24/7 basis without hiring one employee.
-Plus, you can serve the entire world instead of just your local area, and rapidly scale your business to meet growing customer demands.
+Plus, you can serve the entire world instead of just your local area and rapidly scale your business to meet growing customer demands.